underscoreio/underscoreio/src/_posts/2017-06-02-uniting-church-and-state.md

 ## Case Study

 Let's see an example where where this transformation is useful.
 One aspect we haven't considered yet is performance.
-In the FP representation we allocate to create the data structure that represents the operation we want to perform.
+In the FP representation we must allocate memory to hold the data structure that represents the operations we want to perform.
 In the OO representation we don't have that allocation.
 This can be advantageous.

 We were recently engaged to develop a time series analysis system for [Maana][maana], the Seattle enterprise knowledgement management startup.
 This system had some fairly stringent performance demands that justified implementing a custom system rather than using off-the-shelf software like Spark.